Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 You will see that in the example window there are two sections, Automatically Inserted Recurring Transactions, and Recurring Transactions for you to Confirm.
 Those sections will include whichever recurring transactions are due, for which you checked or unchecked the Insert Automatically checkbox, respectively, in the window where you set up the details for this recurring transaction.
 If you only have one of those two types of transactions (either automatic, or to be prompted for) on a given date, only one of those two sections will appear on the window.

-For transactions in the section under Recurring Transactions for you to Confirm, you will see two buttons beside each one.
-It's very important to understand what each of them does (and what not clicking either of them does!).
+For transactions in the section under Recurring Transactions for you to Confirm, you will see three radio button options beside each one, under the heading "Actions".
+It's very important to understand what each of them does.

 •Insert: This is the default.
 If you leave it clicked, this transaction will be inserted when you close the window.

-If you click Skip for a given transaction, it will be entirely skipped for the displayed recurrence date, and only prompted again on the following calculated recurrence date, such as in the following month for a monthly transaction.
+•Skip: If you click this for a given transaction, it will be entirely skipped for the displayed recurrence date, and only prompted again on the following calculated recurrence date, such as in the following month for a monthly transaction.
 (This does not mean to just skip deciding about inserting this transaction at this point.)
 You might use this if for some reason that transaction wasn't occurring this time, or if you had already manually inserted it into the program.